jyotiska/prettytable/README.md

 ### Output Formats

-Prettytable can print a table directly to the console, return as a string or print in HTML format.
+PrettyTable can print a table directly to the console, return as a string or print in HTML format.

 The following example shows returning the table as plain text and then printing to the console.